barricklab/LTEE-Ecoli/README.md

 ## summary

-Output of mutation counts, phylogenetic trees, etc. generated from the curated GenomeDiff files using the programs included in Breseq.
+Output of mutation counts, phylogenetic trees, etc. generated from the curated GenomeDiff files using the *breseq* pipeline

-## curation
+## bin

 Scripts used for performing curation and generating summary output files.
-[More details.](curation/README.md)